strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHORIZATION.md

 * pod `my-cluster-zookeeper-1` will be listening on port `21811`
 * etc.

-Once execes into the pod, the rules can be manages as described in [Kafka documentation](http://kafka.apache.org/documentation/#security_authz).
+The rules can be manages as described in [Kafka documentation](http://kafka.apache.org/documentation/#security_authz).

-For example, to add out User1 rights to write and read from a topic `my-topic` with consumer group `my-group` you could use following examples:
+For example, to add our User1 rights to write and read from a topic `my-topic` with consumer group `my-group` you could use following examples:

 ```
 oc exec my-cluster-zookeeper-0 -c zookeeper -t -i -- bin/kafka-acls.sh --authorizer-properties zookeeper.connect=localhost:21810 --add --allow-principal User:CN=User1 --producer --topic my-topic